 A cervical fracture is diagnosed with a combination of patient history discussion, physical examination and imaging studies.
 After discussing the individual's symptoms, the physician will examine the neck for pain, and test the neurological system.
 The physician may then order a C-spine X-ray to look for broken bones or any other neck problems.
 In some cases, the physician may also order a CT scan or MRI scan to look for damage to the skull, brain, or the spinal cord.

 Treatment of a cervical fracture will depend on the severity of the fracture and which of the seven vertebrae are affected.
 A minor fracture can be treated with the use of a cervical brace worn around the neck until the bone heals, whereas a more complex fracture might require other non-operative and/or operative treatment.

-Medication – Over-the-counter medication such as ibuprofen and naproxen usually help reduce pain and swelling.
+Medication – Over-the-counter medications, such as ibuprofen and naproxen, usually help reduce pain and swelling.
 If these are deemed insufficient by your physician, they might prescribe stronger medication to relive pain and reduce inflammation.

 Cervical Brace – A cervical brace may be used to keep the head and the neck from moving, allowing for the fracture to heal on its own.
 Immobilizations will limit the movement for several months depending on how long the fracture takes to heal.
 The physician will recommend the appropriate brace based on the location and nature of the fracture, but some of the most common ones are:

 - Halo Brace – This brace is attached to the head with pins and cannot be removed for the entire treatment period.

 - Semi-rigid Collar – This collar uses plastic plates to stop side-to-side and up-and down motions of the neck.